Fool-Stack/CodEd/README.md

 </p>

+## About
+CodEd is an all new platform to bring the code learning process to the next level.
+We have been able to implement features such as Code Sharing in the IDE by the Instructor, we take it to the next level by implementing Code Replay.
+Code Replay is a feature which automates the code typing just like the instructor with live output and Audio Visual input by the instructor, we have further optimised this process by allowing the student to be able to just pause the instructor, edit his code and play with it and see various outputs according to their will.
+We have a wide range of language support for our inbuilt IDE having a capability to work with 45+ languages.

 ## Unique features we offer

 Our complete product revolutionises the code learning process, by providing everything a curious mind can need on a single platform